apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Lizzo slams Ozempic accusations after showing off weight loss transformation**
+**Exclusive | Chip Giants TSMC and Samsung Discuss Building Middle Eastern Megafactories**

-You can read more about it [here](https://pagesix.com/2024/09/22/celebrity-news/lizzo-slams-ozempic-accusations-after-weight-loss/).
+You can read more about it [here](https://www.wsj.com/tech/ai/chip-giants-tsmc-and-samsung-discuss-building-middle-eastern-megafactories-65adc854).

 ## Requirements
 - Python 3.8